albertbw011/albertbw011/README.md

-- Hi, I’m @albertbw011
+- Hi, I’m Albert Wang
+- I’m currently studying Electrical and Computer Engineering at UT Austin.
 - I’m interested in software engineering and quantitative finance.
-- I’m currently studying at UT Austin.

 <!---
 albertbw011/albertbw011 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.